ogradyc01/GoldenCheetah/Options:-General.md

 Options: General (Version 3.1)
 ***

+_Select:_ `Menu Bar -> Tools -> Options...` to get to the 'Options' Popup.

-On this screen you set several important parameters which are used by GoldenCheetah in different places.
+Here you configure several important parameters which are used by GoldenCheetah in different places.

 (Screeshot: Options General)